 The seed cones are berry-like and globose, measuring 0.32 to 0.36 inch (8 – 9 mm) in diameter, colored dark blackish-brown with a pale, blue-white waxy bloom, and contain 2 or 3 seeds (rarely 1).
 Seeds mature about 18 months after pollination.

 Distribution.
 This species is native to Japan — Kyūshū and Bonin Islands.
 Hardy to USDA Zone 4 (cold hardiness limit between -20° to -30° F / -28.9° to -34.4° C

-Several cultivars have been selected, the most widely grown being 'Nana', a slow-growing procumbent plant.
-Others include 'Bonin Isles', a strong-growing mat-forming plant collected on the Bonin Islands, and 'Green Mound', which may just be a renaming of 'Nana' A variegated plant sold under the name Juniperus procumbens 'Variegata' is actually a cultivar of Juniperus chinensis misnamed.
+Cultivation and Uses.
+Several cultivars have been selected for cultivation, the most widely grown being 'Nana', a slow-growing procumbent plant.
+Others include 'Bonin Isles', a strong-growing mat-forming plant collected on the Bonin Islands, and 'Green Mound', which may just be a renaming of 'Nana'.
+A variegated plant sold under the name Juniperus procumbens 'Variegata' is actually a misnamed cultivar of Juniperus chinensis.

 Juniperus procumbens — a closeup of juvenile and adult foliage, as well as a few pollen cones.

 Juniperus procumbens — a closeup of juvenile and adult foliage.

 Y’all have this plant listed as only producing juvenile needle foliage, but I have seen many instances where this species produces mature scale foliage.
 Are you willing to update the description?
 It is true that procumbens is usually all juvenile needles, but when grown in pot culture they are widely known to produce mature foliage.